Skip to content Skip to footer

 • Mandatory Teen Camp Orientation

-• All prescription medications (prescription and/or over-the-counter) MUST have a doctor’s order and be brought in the original pharmacy labeled container or the original manufacturer’s container to the first aid station at check-in.
+• All medications (prescription and/or over-the-counter) MUST have a doctor’s order and be brought in the original pharmacy labeled container or the original manufacturer’s container to the first aid station at check-in.

 • Prescription medications MUST have the camper’s name on the bottle.